vengveng/Portfolio-Construction-With-Gaussian-Mixture-Models/README.md

 # Portfolio Optimization Thesis Repository

 This repository contains all code, data, and documentation used in the accompanying master’s thesis on portfolio optimization.
-It has been organized so that anyone can reproduce results, inspect custom optimization routines, and generate all figures and tables directly.
+It is organized so that anyone can reproduce results, inspect custom optimization routines, and generate all figures and tables directly.

 ---